 Between the ages of 50 and 74, women should have a mammogram every 2 years to screen for breast cancer.
 Women who have risk factors for breast cancer, such as a family history of breast cancer, may need to have mammograms more often or start having them sooner.
 Women should be tested for colorectal cancer beginning at age 50 and continuing until age 75.
 Certain people may need to continue being tested for colorectal cancer until age 85.

 These are routine tests that everyone should have.
 If your doctor orders these tests for you, it does not mean he or she thinks you have a health problem.
 Your doctor will also make sure you have all the shots you need.

-Your doctor may give you advice about exercise and diet.
+Your doctor may give you advice about exercise and a healthy diet.
 For example, your doctor may tell you how much calcium you need to prevent bone problems, or he or she may talk to you about taking folic acid before you get pregnant.
-Your doctor may also give you advice about alcohol and drug use and sexually transmitted infections, as well as lowering the fat and cholesterol in your diet.
+Your doctor may also give you advice about tobacco, alcohol and drug use, and sexually transmitted infections.
 Your doctor may also talk to you about injury prevention practices, such as using seat belts and having smoke detectors in your home.

 What preventive services do men need?

-Your doctor may talk to you about the importance of diet and exercise, and avoiding alcohol, tobacco, drugs and sexually transmitted infections.
+Your doctor may give you advice about exercise and a healthy diet.
+Your doctor may also give you advice about tobacco, alcohol and drug use, and sexually transmitted infections.
 Your doctor may also talk to you about injury prevention practices, such as using seat belts and having smoke detectors in your home.